 “We are a broad community of leaders united for economic prosperity throughout the entire St. Louis bi-state region.
 Our aspiration is for St. Louis to be one of the Top 10 U.S. regions in prosperity by 2025 as measured by selected economic indicators.
 Our one purpose is to inspire a greater St. Louis.
 Together, we will make St. Louis a more attractive place to live, work and invest.
 We will win on today’s regional strengths in focused economic clusters: financial services, health, multimodal logistics and biosciences.
 We will champion a better tomorrow through community leadership on three priorities: greater education attainment, inclusion and talent attraction, entrepreneurship and innovation.
 We will help unite the public and private sectors to advance and secure policy necessary to support our plan.”

 Nothing could better serve our members and the region than executing on this strategy.
-A favorite saying of Joe Reagan, our CEO, is that “All of us need all of us.”
-That’s the only we’ll get there … as a region.

 The St. Louis Regional Chamber traces its roots to 1836 – making us one of the oldest chambers of commerce in the United States.
 We’ve been involved with projects as diverse as securing funding for Charles Lindbergh’s historic 1927 transatlantic flight (thus the naming of the plane “The Spirit of St. Louis”) and rallying community support for the design, funding and construction of St. Louis’ famed Gateway Arch.

 We took on our current form in 1973, with the merger of three organizations: the Chamber of Commerce of Metropolitan St. Louis, the St. Louis Regional Industrial Development Corporation, and the St. Louis Research Council.

 Today we’re driven by one overriding purpose – to inspire a greater St. Louis – which is reflected in our Strategy Statement.